National Taiwan University of Sport

 The National Taiwan University of Sport (NTUS; 國立臺灣體育運動大學) is a public university specialized in sports in Taichung, Taiwan, and a member of the National University System of Taiwan.

-NTUS once been merged with the National College of Physical Education and Sports, as a National Taiwan Sport University, but did not success eventually.
-This was the first case that Taiwan merged universities failed.
+NTUS was once merged with the National College of Physical Education and Sports, as National Taiwan Sport University, but it did not come to success, leading to the first failed merger of universities in Taiwan.

 History

 Founding

-National Taiwan University of Sport founded in June 1961 as the Taiwan Provincial Junior College of Physical Education, was Taiwan first three-year junior college that specialized in sport.
-In the beginning, only had a Department of Sport.
-In the next ten years, school added night school and Hsinchu campus (for five-year programs), but Hsinchu campus closed in 1980 and move back to Taichung.
+National Taiwan University of Sport founded in June 1961 as the Taiwan Provincial Junior College of Physical Education, and was Taiwan's first three-year junior college that specialized in sport.
+In the beginning, it only had a Department of Sport.
+In the next ten years, the university added a night school as well as a campus in Hsinchu for five-year programs.
+Hsinchu Campus eventually closed in 1980.

 In 1984, Taiwan Provincial College of Physical Education closed its night school.
-On 90s, school changes its affiliation from Taiwan Provincial Government to Ministry of Education and rename as the National Taiwan Junior College of Physical Education.
+In the 1990s, the school changed its affiliation from the Taiwan Provincial Government to the Ministry of Education and was renamed as the National Taiwan Junior College of Physical Education.

 Merging failed

-In 1998, National Taiwan College of Physical Education is blazing a new campus in Puzi, Chiayi County, and place their library in Chiayi County Stadium before completion of their teaching complex building.
-Even though Chiayi campus had two departments and a graduate school, it's still been criticized cause its low usage.
+In 1998, National Taiwan College of Physical Education opened a new campus in Puzi, and placed a library in the Chiayi County Stadium before the completion of their teaching complex building.
+Even though Chiayi Campus had two departments and a graduate school, it was still criticized for its low usage.

-Taichung City Government entrusts Taichung Municipal Stadium to school in 2004.
+In 2004, the Taichung City Government entrusted the Taichung Municipal Stadium to the school.

-School plans request change its name to National Taiwan Sports University, but the National College of Physical Education and Sports in Guishan, Taoyuan also wants the same name.
-Therefore, in 2008, the Ministry of Education pushes the merger of two schools, but main campus set in Taoyuan lead to teachers and students of the former National Taiwan College of Physical Education unpleased, eventually the merging case were failed in 2009.
+National Taiwan College of Physical Education planned to request a name change to National Taiwan Sports University, but the National College of Physical Education and Sports in Guishan, Taoyuan also wanted the same name.
+Therefore, in 2008, the Ministry of Education pushed the merger of two schools, but the main campus, set in Taoyuan, lead to teachers and students of the former National Taiwan College of Physical Education unpleased, and eventually the merger failed in 2009.

 Changed name

-After merging failed with the National College of Physical Education and Sports.
-In November 2011, MOE approved school change its name to National Taiwan University of Physical Education (NTUPE), and keep Chinese abbreviation of the National Taiwan Sports University (臺體、臺灣體大).
+After merging failed with the National College of Physical Education and Sports, in November 2011, the Ministry of Education approved the school name change to National Taiwan University of Physical Education (NTUPE), while keeping the Chinese abbreviation of the National Taiwan Sports University (臺體、臺灣體大).

-School change its English name to National Taiwan University of Sport in August 2014, and closed Chiayi Campus after a year.
+The school changed its English name to National Taiwan University of Sport in August 2014, and closed Chiayi Campus after a year.